Trent Murphy: Senior year

-Fifth-year senior (2013)
+Fifth-year senior

-Murphy chose to return to Stanford for a fifth-year senior season, despite his option to enter the 2013 NFL Draft.
+Murphy chose to return to Stanford for a fifth-year senior season, despite his option to enter the 2013 NFL draft.
 At the end of the 2013 season Murphy ranked first for sacks in the Pac-12, as well as, first for total number of sacks in the NCAA with a total of 15 sacks, 119 yards lost an average of 1.07 per game.
 In the category of tackles for loss, Murphy ranked second overall with 23.5 (83 yards total, 1.68 avg per game).
 Murphy was named Pac-12 Defensive Player of the week in weeks 6 (Oct.
 7) and 9 (Oct.
 28).
 On November 1, 2013 Murphy was named the Chuck Bednarik Player of the week, shortly after moving to the semi-finalist round of voting for the Bednarik Award.
 On November 8, 2013 Murphy moved to the semi-finalist round for the Lombardi Award given to the nation's best O/D lineman or linebacker.
 For the second year, Murphy was named to the All-Pac-12 First team, along with 5 Stanford Cardinal teammates.
 On Dec 7 the Stanford Cardinal defeated ASU to earn the Pac-12 Championship title for the second year in a row and earned the honor of playing in the 2014 Rose Bowl game, as they did in 2012.
 Also for the second year running, Murphy received Stanford's Jack Huston Award, voted by his peers as the player exemplifying aggressiveness, exceptional performance and unheralded efforts.
 Additionally, at the December 8, 2013 football awards ceremony, Murphy received the Frank Rehm memorial award for outstanding lineman in the Big Game (reference for 2 Stanford awards pending publication).
 Murphy was named to the 2013 Walter Camp Football Foundation All-American first team, in its 124th year.
-In addition to the Walter Camp Foundation honor, Murphy was voted to All-American teams by the Football Writer's Association of America, American Football Coaches Association and Sporting News.
+In addition to the Walter Camp Foundation honor, Murphy was voted to All-American teams by the Football Writers Association of America, American Football Coaches Association and Sporting News.
 These honors resulted in Murphy being named to the 2013 College Football Consensus All-American Team.
-Murphy logged 4 tackles playing defensive end in the Senior Bowl in Mobile Alabama on January 25, 2014.
-During the practices leading up to the game was tested at both defensive end and outside linebacker positions.
-He participated in the 2014 NFL Combine in Indianapolis.